Have you ever heard of a vapor barrier?

 Fortunately, there is something that can solve this issue – the vapor barrier.

-Vapor barriers for mobile homes come in three different options depending on your mobile home requirement.
+Vapor barriers for mobile homes come in three different options depending on your mobile home requirements.
 These barriers could be either Type 1, 2, or Type 3.
 Your choice will be dependent on your needs, budget, and even preferences.
 Ideally, the type of barrier you choose depends on the material it is made from and its cost.
 Some of the top choices you will get include the following.

 Class 1 vapor barriers will often come with a permeance of less than 0.1.
 That implies that the amount of moisture allowed through these barriers will hardly go over 0.1 perms.